 09 of 10

 Hang these pretty suncatchers around the garden and you'll love the way they catch the light and add a lovely touch of luminous color.
-These beautiful suncatchers are made with nothing more than clear lids or paper plates, glue, and tissue paper in vibrant colors.
+These beautiful suncatchers from Kids' Craft Room are made with nothing more than clear lids or paper plates, glue, and tissue paper in vibrant colors.
 Gorgeous!

 10 of 10

-Here's a cute idea to display and preserve the pretty flowers you pick from your garden.
+Krokotak has a cute idea to display and preserve the pretty flowers you pick from your garden.
 Cut out frames from cardboard and arrange flowers between sheets of plastic.
-Kids will love picking the flowers and arranging them for display to show off their handiwork.
+Kids will love picking the flowers and arranging them for display.
 Have them pick a variety of flowers in different sizes and colors to make each frame interesting.
-It's a great way to encourage kids to learn about different types of flowers, practice their artistic skills, and make something they... can be proud of.
+It's a great way to encourage kids to learn about different types of flowers, practice their artistic skills, and make something they can be proud of.